VBGI/herbs/herbs/docs/httpapi/en/http_api.rst

 - **region** |---|  region of collection;
 - **district** |---| district of collection;
 - **details** |---| environmental conditions of collection, additional info;
-- **note** |---| everything that was'nt yet included in the previous fields (this field could include information on place of collection, environmental conditions etc.);
+- **note** |---| everything that wasn't yet included in the previous fields (this field could include information on place of collection, environmental conditions etc.);
 - **dethistory** |---| an array; history of species identifications for this herbarium record;
 - **additionals** |---| some herbarium records could include more than one species, this array describes all of these;